houshuang/blog/content/posts/2012-04-17-api-to-check-if-a-publication-is-open-access.md

 title: API to check if a publication is "Open Access"
 created_at: Tue, 17 Apr 2012 17:52:01 +0000
 kind: article
-tags: academia/research, open access, tech
+tags:
+  - academia/research
+  - open access
+  - tech
 ---

 **Two perspectives on Open Access promotion**